By: Chris ⎜ Last updated

 The Operators

-All five main sauna locations sit along the same stretch of waterfront between the Opera House and Aker Brygge.
-They look similar from the outside.
-They're not.
+All five main sauna locations are along the waterfront between the MUNCH Museum and Aker Brygge.

 KOK

-The two locations aren't identical.
-Langkaia has a cold freshwater rinse on the jetty.
-Aker Brygge has nothing, just a hose that only works above freezing and neither of them have toilets on the pier.
+The two locations aren't fully identical.
+Langkaia has a cold freshwater shower on the jetty.
+Aker Brygge has nothing, just a hose that only works above freezing.
+Neither of them has toilets on the pier.
 Aker Brygge also puts you right next to the boardwalk promenade where tourists are eating ice cream and couples are strolling.
 You will be watched when you climb out in your swimwear and jump in.

-KOK also runs a sauna cruise where the boat detaches and motors through the inner Oslofjord for two hours.
+KOK also runs a sauna cruise where the Sauna master drives the boat through the inner Oslofjord for two hours.
 The sensation of being in 85°C heat while the boat rocks gently past Akershus Fortress is the most memorable version of this experience, and the most expensive.
+Sauna cruises are not available for shared sessions, you need to book the whole boat privately.

 Read our guide to KOK Aker Brygge